chichi-3/SMA-Strategy-Optimization/README.md

 There was also a noticeable difference between in-sample and out-of-sample returns, highlighting the risk of overfitting.
 This shows why relying only on backtest performance can be misleading, proper validation is key.

 Overall, this project serves as a strong example of how to approach strategy development carefully, not just to find what works, but also to understand what doesn’t.

+### Important Note

+This strategy was evaluated without any risk management techniques, such as stop-loss placement, position sizing, or capital allocation rules.
+These factors play a critical role in real-world trading performance.
+While the current results underperform Buy & Hold, the strategy may hold potential if enhanced with proper risk controls and money management practices.